All the Republicans running for president in 2024, explained

 She won the South Carolina governorship in 2011 with the support of the conservative Tea Party wing of the Republican Party and former Alaska Gov. Sarah Palin.
 She went on to tighten voter ID laws, oppose Syrian refugee resettlement in the state, and earn bipartisan praise for signing a bill to take down the Confederate flag from the state capitol after a gunman killed nine Black churchgoers in Charleston in 2015.
 In her announcement video, she hit typical conservative priorities, railing against the “socialist left” while calling for securing the border and fiscal responsibility.

 But she’s also waded into culture war battles.
-At a campaign event in May, she went on a rant against a trans influencer who partnered with Bud Light, resulting in a widespread conservative boycott of the brand.
+At a campaign event in May, she went on a rant against a trans influencer who partnered with Bud Light, a collaboration that resulted in a widespread conservative boycott of the brand.
 She also declared herself to be “unapologetically pro-life” while avoiding questions about whether she would enact a national abortion ban.

 If Haley prevails, she would be the first woman and first Asian American to win the GOP nomination for president, adding to the list of firsts she has already achieved: South Carolina’s first woman governor and the first Indian American to serve in a statewide office there.